Adding to quality of life by creating a learning environment and experiences that foster personal growth and development.

 Orlando Public Library, 101 East Central Boulevard, Orlando, FL 32801

 The 26,000-square-foot Dorothy Lumley Melrose Center for Technology, Innovation & Creativity is located on the second floor of the Main Library.
-It includes audio, film and photography studios, along with flight simulators and a fabrication lab with 3-D printers.
-You will also find driving simulators for teens and construction simulators that will allow workers to gain experience.
+It includes audio, film and photography studios, along with flight and driving simulators, a game design lab and a fabrication lab with 3-D printers, a laser cutter and more.

 - Alafaya *